jbrook/ecs-task-scheduler-tf/README.md

 # ECS Task Runner Terraform Module

-A terraform module to schedule standalone EC2 Container Service (ECS) tasks.
+A terraform module to schedule standalone AWS EC2 Container Service (ECS) tasks.

 * Creates a Cloudwatch scheduled event with a cron-style or rate expression.
-* Provisions a lambda function that runs an ECS task definition on a specific cluster with an override for the container command.
+* Provisions a lambda function that runs an AWS ECS task definition on a specific cluster with an override for the container command.
 * Targets the scheduled event at the Lambda function.
 * Takes care of setting up the necessary IAM roles and policies for Lambda and Cloudwatch logging.